QT8: The First Eight: Distributor

 In 2016, the documentary was picked up by The Weinstein Company, who had collaborated on all of Tarantino's films at the time, for an international release, with the exception on the French-speaking market.
 The film was picked up at that year's Cannes Film Festival.

 Following the Harvey Weinstein scandal breaking loose in late 2017, Wood tried to reclaim ownership to the project in the hopes to "allow the project to be handled with the care and consideration it, Mr. Tarantino, and all the participants deserve."
 The Weinstein Company refused, and the company filed for bankruptcy in March 2018.
 In July of that same year, the studio's successor Lantern Entertainment was formed and relinquished the film out of the sale by September.
 Following the ownership return, Wood said in a statement:

 The director's company, Wood Entertainment, partnered with Entertainment Squad to release the films in theaters and on demand.

 Release

-Entertainment Squad release the film in theaters for a one night Fathom Events showing on October 21, 2019.
+Entertainment Squad released the film in theaters for a one night Fathom Events showing on October 21, 2019.

-Home media

-The film was released on streaming on December 3, 2019, in the United States and is currently available on Starz.
-In the United States, the United Kingdom, and in Germany, the film is available on Blu-ray and DVD.